-No. When you travel to Puerto Rico, it's like going anywhere within the U.S. All you need is a driver’s license or other valid form of photo ID.
+First things first, you don't need a passport when you travel to Puerto Rico, it's like going anywhere within the U.S. All you need is a driver’s license or another valid form of photo ID.
 In fact, Puerto Rico is one of only two destinations in the Caribbean (the other is the U.S. Virgin Islands) that do not require U.S. citizens to carry a passport.

 Will My Cell Phone Work?

 Yes, your cell phone should work in San Juan and most of the cities.

 No. The dollar is the only currency you’ll need.

 Do I Need to Know Spanish?

 Both Spanish and English are the official languages of Puerto Rico.
 In the big cities and in the islands of Vieques and Culebra, you can get by without a word of Spanish.
 The people who work in the tourist trade—waiters, shopkeepers, guides, etc.—usually speak fluent English.
 The police are another issue: It’s not easy to find an English-speaking cop.
 The farther away you move into the less urban interior of the island, the more you’ll need to have some command of the language.

 Good news!
 Leave the sweaters in the closet.
 Puerto Rico’s year-round temperature fluctuates from a balmy 71 degrees to a get-in-the-water 89 degrees.
 Still, the island does see its share of rain, mostly in the mountainous interior and during hurricane season (June 1 to November 30).
 The driest months are January to April.
 (The forecast in mainland Puerto Rico differs from that of Culebra and Vieques; Check accordingly if you plan to travel to the islands.)